 Wind the clock forward a few years, however, and you’ll find that blogging is a crucial component of getting your website, and therefore your business, ranking well on search engines.
 By using strategically placed keywords and hyperlinks, you are more likely to reach page one of the search results than if you didn’t have a blog.
 Getting to that first page is what every business should aim for because 92 percent of people using a search engine don’t go past page one.

 We now know why blogs are relevant, but there’s another reason: freshness.
 If your content is outdated and hasn’t been updated for some time, Google is less likely to bring your webpage into the spotlight.
-It wants to offer searchers the latest and greatest, and if your website hasn’t been updated in a year, yours won’t be the site your potential customers see.
+It wants to offer searchers the latest and greatest, and if your website hasn’t been updated in a year, yours won’t be the site potential customers see.

 However, that can be a hard concept for businesses to get their head around.
 What more can they add?
 What if their products, services, and staff haven’t changed?
 How do you keep it updated?
 That’s where blogs come in.
 By including relevant content based on what people are looking for, you’re keeping your webpage fresh and inviting for potential customers.
 The hardest part, however, is finding out what to post.

-Aside from hiring an SEO expert to take care of the entire process – of which would save you so much time and money – you can also easily find blog posts yourself if you know where to look.
+Aside from hiring an SEO expert to take care of the entire process – which would save you so much time and money – you can also easily find blog posts yourself if you know where to look.
 Here are five ways to find topics for your blog below.

 Listen to your customers